 The probability rule takes advantage of the brain’s predisposition towards order-making.

 You know, when we look at a collection of objects, we automatically desire to pair them off.

-However, whether a picture has three, five, or seven things, we have a group that is difficult to organize.
+However, whether a picture has three, five, or seven things, we have a complex group to organize.

-One might take center stage if there are an odd number of things.
+One might take centre stage if there are an odd number of things.

-The viewer will at the very least take more time examining the image and navigating between its various components.
+At the very least, the viewer will spend more time examining the image and navigating its various components.